null

 Signs of Wear and Tear on Bully Sticks

-Bully sticks are durable but show signs of wear and tear over time.
+Bully sticks are durable but do show signs of wear over time.
 Recognizing these signs helps ensure your dog remains safe.
 One clear indicator is if the bully stick becomes excessively soft or mushy.
 This texture change suggests that the stick is no longer safe for chewing and should be discarded.

 Fraying or splitting at the ends of a bully stick is another sign that it’s time to throw it away.
 These changes can create small, sharp pieces that might harm your dog’s mouth or digestive tract.
 A change in color, such as a dull or faded appearance, can also suggest that the bully stick is no longer safe.